EndPointCorp/end-point-blog/2021/10/vue-graphql-integration-apollo-client.md

 [Photo](https://unsplash.com/photos/kd5dc1yzieE) by [Mathew Benoit](https://unsplash.com/@benoitphoto) on Unsplash

 ### Introduction

 In this post I’ll go over everything you need to know to get your Vue app using GraphQL to send and receive data.
-This post only covers the frontend -- stay tuned for my next post on making a GraphQL server using Django and graphene-python!
+This post only covers the frontend — stay tuned for my next post on making a GraphQL server using Django and graphene-python!

-For the uninitiated, [GraphQL](https://graphql.org/) is a query language that aims to replace the traditional REST API.
+For the uninitiated: [GraphQL](https://graphql.org/) is a query language that aims to replace the traditional REST API.
 The idea is that, instead of having separate endpoints for each resource in your API, you use one endpoint that accepts GraphQL queries and mutations for all of your resources.
 Overall, this makes data access on the frontend more like querying a database.
 Not only does it give you more control over your data, but it also can be much faster than using a REST API, providing a better user experience.

 ### Getting started